Fourth voyage of Columbus: Legacy

-In scholarship

-First-hand accounts of the voyage by Columbus, his son Ferdinand, the Porras brothers, Pedro de Ledesma, and Diego Méndez remain extant.
-Sixteenth century second-hand accounts include one by Bartolomé de las Casas, and another by Gonzalo Fernández de Oviedo.
-The itineraries described in these sources, however, do not perfectly concur, resulting in discrepancies within the literature.
-(Note: Davidson 1997 deems the Ferdinand and Casas works as both the most influential accounts of Columbus generally, and so inaccurate or distorted as to make ascertaining fact from myth 'the most difficult task for the Columbus' scholar reading them.
-Similarly, Polo Martín 2015 deems the Ferdinand work the most detailed account of Columbus's fourth voyage, but also questions its fidelity to first-hand experience.
-The Porras source has been noted for its inclusion of distances, and the Ledesma one for its geographic coherence Polo Martín 2015.
-Davidson 1997 notes that historical accounts of the voyage do not agree on 'most of the dates' they provide, citing as an example the date of departure from Cádiz, which was 'reported differently by all participants.')
+Five first-hand accounts of this voyage survive, namely those by Columbus himself, his son Ferdinand (on the Capitana), the Porras brothers (the Santiago), Pedro de Ledesma (the Vizcaíno), and Diego Méndez (on the Santiago).
+Sixteenth century second-hand accounts in crónicas de Indias include one by Bartolomé de las Casas, and another by Gonzalo Fernández de Oviedo.
+The itineraries described in these sources, however, do not perfectly concur, resulting in discrepancies within historical literature.
+For instance, historian Miles H. Davidson describes the Ferdinand and de las Casas accounts as both the most influential ones generally, and also so inaccurate or distorted as to make ascertaining fact from fiction "the most difficult task for the Columbus" scholar today.
+They further note that primary and secondary sources on this voyage disagree on "most of the dates" they provide, citing as an example the date of departure from Cádiz, which is "reported differently by all participants".

 In culture

-The Capitulations of Santa Fe secured for Columbus and his heirs a number of rights and privileges attaching to lands discovered and formally possessed by him.
-As Columbus discovered and formally possessed mainland territory during his fourth voyage, rather than insular lands, conflict arose regarding the extent of mainland to which the Capitulations rights and privileges attached.
-In 1508, this resulted in the protracted Pleitos Colombinos, wherein Columbus's heir, Diego Columbus, sued for recognition of his inherited rights and privileges over lands discovered and possessed, claiming rights and privileges over large tracts of the Central American subcontinent by dint of Columbus's discoveries and acts of formal possession during his fourth voyage.
+The 1492 Capitulaciones de Santa Fe had secured for Columbus and his heirs a number of privileges concerning lands discovered and formally possessed by him.
+As the admiral discovered and formally possessed continental lands during his fourth voyage, rather than merely insular ones, a dispute soon arose regarding the extent of mainland to which the Santa Fe privileges applied.
+In 1508, this resulted in the protracted Pleitos Colombinos, wherein Columbus's son and heir Diego sued the Spanish crown for recognition of his inherited Santa Fe privileges, alleging they appertained to large tracts of mainland Middle America by dint of their discovery and possession by his father during his fourth voyage.